 Our lips are exposed to a lot.
-They’re subject to fluctuating weather conditions, and the breakdown effects of food, beverages, and even our own saliva.
-While chapstick and other hydrating lip balms are readily available to remedy dryness, the importance of exfoliating our lips is often overlooked.
+They’re subject to fluctuating weather conditions, and the breakdown effects of food, beverages — even our own saliva.
+While any number of lip balms are readily available to remedy dryness, the importance of exfoliating our lips is often overlooked.

-By removing dead and chapped skin from our lips, we can actually facilitate the restorative phase - rather than just provide a temporary solution.
+By removing dead and chapped skin from our lips, we can actually facilitate the restorative phase.
 What exactly does this mean for your lips?
-An exfoliated lip allows for better absorption of hydrating products (like lip balm); plus, it leaves you with a much smoother canvas when applying lipstick - meaning your favorite tube will go on smoother and last longer!
+An exfoliated lip allows for better absorption of moisturizing products (like lip balm); plus, it leaves you with a much smoother canvas when applying lipstick — meaning your favorite tube will go on smoother and last longer!

 Here’s your how-to guide for mixing up the best quick, easy, (and cheap!) all-natural DIY lip scrub treatments that’ll keep your pout smooth and healthy!

-A good DIY lip scrub can consist of as little as two ingredients.
-And, from prep to application, can be done in just five minutes - making it a super easy treatment to add to your beauty regime.
+A good DIY lip scrub can consist of as few as two ingredients.
+And, from prep to application, can be done in just five minutes, making it a super easy treatment to add to your beauty regimen.

-Our lips have a very thin layer of skin and are extremely fragile.
-Using a natural moisturizer like coconut oil, shea butter, grapeseed oil, or other similar emollients as your base ensures no damage is endured during the exfoliating process.
+Our lip skin is thin and extremely fragile.
+Using a natural moisturizer like coconut oil, shea butter, grapeseed oil, or other similar emollients as your base prevents damage during exfoliation.
 In addition, natural oils contain essential fatty acids, which offer restorative benefits that leave the skin looking younger and more plump.
 They also contain natural antioxidants that prevent and reverse skin damage caused by free radicals, help protect the skin from environmental stressors, and provide anti-aging benefits.

 A lot of chapsticks and lip balms use petrolatum as their main ingredient; however, this synthetic moisturizer doesn’t work nearly as well as natural oils - hence why you have to apply them over and over.
 Natural oils, on the other hand, get absorbed deep into the skin, providing a longer-lasting and more beneficial moisturizing treatment.